Skip to main content

 How do I get a copy of the wild turkey stamp?

 When you purchase a stamp through Go Wild, you purchase electronic permission.
 A physical copy of the turkey stamp is no longer necessary to legally harvest a bird, but many people still want the stamp for collection purposes.
-You can get a physical copy of your turkey stamp at any DNR service center or request it is mailed.
+You can get a physical copy of your turkey stamp at any DNR service center or request it be mailed.
 Visit the collector stamp webpage for more information on obtaining a copy of your stamp or purchasing additional stamps.

 Game Brood Survey